jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## What is an Assertion?

 Is it a statement of fact?
 Is it a belief?
 Is it some fundamental thing that we agree upon?

 In python an `AssertionError` is raised when the result of an `assert` statement is `False`.
-We are familiar with an `assert` statement from the first failing test we wrote
+We are familiar with an `assert` statement from the first failing test we wrote in [Setup TDD](./TDD_SETUP.md)

 ```python
 self.assertFalse(True)